arestivo/slides/markdown/relationalmodel-uml.md

 --

+* Primary key ensures that each member can only be once in each club.
-Primary key ensures the unicity of the qualified attribute.
+* Unique key ensures the unicity of the qualified attribute.

 .relational_example[
 Club (<u>code</u>, title)